Obtain & Administer Measures

 If you are integrating Neuro-QoL measures in a data collection system, follow our guidance for how the items should appear in the respondent interface.
 This will ensure the measures are administered consistently with how they were developed, tested, and validated.
 Contact Help@HealthMeasures.net to learn more.

 - Neuro-QoL self-report measures are intended to be completed by the respondent without help from anyone else.

 - If respondents are unable to answer on their own, have someone else (“proxy”) report on their behalf.
 Respondents requiring a proxy may include: young children, people in the early stages of dementia who may not recognize the extent of their impairment, people with cognitive or communication deficits, and people with severe disease burden.
-There are specific instructions for a proxy to read prior to completing a measure.
+There are specific instructions (see above) for proxies to read prior to completing a Neuro-QoL measure.